GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 # Developing KPT Functions

-This guide will take you through developing a KPT function using the Typescript SDK.
+This guide will walk you through developing a KPT function using the Typescript SDK.

 ## Prerequisites